Niccolò Sagundino: Life

-Sagundino died at Venice in March 1464, the exact day being uncertain.
+In March 1462, Sagundino was sent to the court of Pope Pius II in Rome and Viterbo, ostensibly to report on the libertine morals prevailing in some Venetian monasteries, but chiefly to sound out the Pope's plans for a new crusade and the role of the King of Hungary, Matthias Corvinus, in them.
+No reports about Sagundino's life survive between the end of his mission to the Papal court in August 1462 and his death at Venice in March 1464, the exact day being uncertain.
 It is variously reported as 22 or 23 March, with a surviving notice of his death bearing a date of either 22 or 24 March.
-His son Giovanni having predeceased him, his heir was his son Ludovico and grandson Niccolò.
+His son Giovanni having died in the shipwreck of 1460, his heir was his son Alvise (Ludovico) and grandson Niccolò.